Facelessism/Little-Verses/README.md

-# Little Verses- My Blogging App
+# Little Verses- A Blogging App

-Little Verses is a lightweight, developer-focused blogging platform designed for sharing ideas and code snippets without media clutter.
+Little Verses is a lightweight, developer-focused blogging platform designed for sharing vents, ideas and daily rants without media clutter.
 It combines the full MERN stack with modern UX and robust moderation features for a clean, expressive writing experience.

 ---